 Cruising World also posted our video of testing our Katadyn (now Spectra) watermaker at the polar ice edge in very cold temperatures, which puts additional strain on the desalinator’s production rate.
 You can see the video here – enjoy!
 Continue reading

-We’ve just uploaded our 4th episode of our Arctic Voyage video series!
+I just uploaded our 4th episode of our Arctic Voyage video series!
 Hope you enjoy!

 This episode covers sailing from Nome, Alaska through the Bering Strait and across the Arctic Circle to Point Hope in July 2015.
-It’s a rough passage in cold fog until north winds cause an unplanned stop at the longest continuously inhabited village in North America.
+We have a rather rough passage in cold fog until north winds cause an unplanned stop at the longest continuously inhabited village in North America.
 As so often happens, the best experiences are the unexpected ones, and here we become immersed in the subsistence culture of Alaska’s North Slope.
 With south winds finally in the forecast, we end the video explaining how to read sea-ice charts and weather files downloaded by satellite phone.